A MUST READ FOR WOMEN WHO LOVE BABIES AND FITNESS!

 - Vitamin C

-If you want to be really thorough, you can check your environmental toxicity through an Organic Acid Test which gives you a very specific break down of your energy cycle, which amino acids and neurotransmitters you’re deficient in, if there is gut dysbiosis present and environmental toxicity such as parabens, phatlates and petrochemical sources.
+If you want to be really thorough, you can check your environmental toxicity through an Organic Acid Test.
+This gives you a very specific break down of your energy cycle, which amino acids and neurotransmitters you’re deficient in, if there is gut dysbiosis present and environmental toxicity, such as parabens, phatlates and petrochemical sources.

-I met Bob Guiel in my last trimester of pregnancy but it would have been very beneficial for me to have met him in my first trimester as he gave me a good insight to what I needed without the need to do multiple testing and wait for results.
+I met Bob Guiel, one of the leading Applied Muscle Testers in the world, in my last trimester of pregnancy.
+In retrospect, it would have been beneficial to meet him in my first trimester, as he gave me a detailed insight to what I required without the need to do multiple testing and wait for results.
 Bob uses a method called AMT Muscle Testing.
-You can read about the method here.

-My supplement regime was fairly simple and centered around what the baby needed right from the time of conception and didn’t change much throughout the pregnancy.
-It is important to get a good prenatal vitamin that contains active ingredients such as Folate, B Vitamins, Choline and Iodine that are essential for the baby’s brain and thyroid.
-Some of the over the counter pre-natal vitamin brands and even pharmaceutical brands contain fillers or minerals that may not be well absorbed.
+My supplement regime was fairly simple and centred around what the baby required from the time of conception; this didn’t change much throughout the pregnancy.
+It is important to take a practitioner approved prenatal vitamin containing active ingredients, such as, Folate, B Vitamins, Choline and Iodine that are essential for the baby’s brain and thyroid.
+Some of the over the counter pre-natal vitamin brands and even pharmaceutical brands contain fillers or minerals that prevent optimal absorption.
 A few of the brands I used for Pre Natal Vitamins are Designs for Health and Poliquin.
-They put everything in one sachet so it’s very easy to take and great to slip in your handbag and take travelling.
+Everything is in one sachet, making it very easy to take and carry when travelling.
 Supplements that I took prior to pregnancy were;

 - Zinc Aspartate and Orotate